Family, Self

 We love our best friend.
-That person is there for us when we're heart broken, when we're drunk, and when we're lonely.
+That person is there for us when we're heartbroken, when we've had too much to drink, and when we're lonely.
 But are people able to set aside their competitiveness for their BFF?

 Most people think that if a handsome stranger came across them and their best friend in a bar, that stranger would pick them.

-Skout, the leading global platform for meeting new people, had 3,306 people fill out a survey about their best friends.
-They found 52 percent of men and 62 percent of women think they are more attractive than their partner in crime.
+In 2015, Skout, the leading global platform for meeting new people, had 3,306 people fill out a survey about their best friends.
+They found that 52 percent of men and 62 percent of women think they are more attractive than their partners in crime.

 You may think this is a sign of immaturity, but the effect actually gets stronger with age.
-Skout found that people in their 40's lead in saying their best friend isn't as good looking than them.
+Skout found that people in their 40s lead in saying their best friend isn't as good-looking as them.

 And that's not all.
 Many men consider their best friend to be a woman, not a man.